Firenze, ti amo

 Ultra luxury: The St. Regis Florence

-But… If you prefer to book your ultra luxury hotels yourself (or you happen to be a personal assistant reading this), take a look at what is arguably the best accommodation option in Florence.
+But… If you prefer to book your ultra luxury hotels in Florence yourself (or you happen to be a personal assistant reading this), take a look at what is arguably the best accommodation option in the city – especially if you’re looking for Florence hotels with a view.

 The building itself was originally designed in 1432 by Filippo Brunelleschi – the architect behind the cathedral’s magnificent dome and considered one of the pioneers of the Renaissance.